rerun-io/rerun/examples/python/rrt-star/README.md

 <!--[metadata]
 title = "RRT*"
-description = "Visualization of the pathfifnding algorithm RRT* in a simple enviroment."
+description = "Visualization of the pathfinding algorithm RRT* in a simple environment."
 -->

 <!--